zulip/zulipbot/src/templates/newContributor.md

-you've successfully claimed your first issue!
+Congratulations, @[commenter], you've successfully claimed your first issue!
 Since you're a new contributor, you now have pull (read-only) access to this repository.

 Please review our [code contribution guidelines](http://zulip.readthedocs.io/en/latest/index.html#code-docs) and sign the [Dropbox Contributor License Agreement](https://opensource.dropbox.com/cla/) before opening any pull requests for any issues that you're working on.